 Partners of a partnership are known as PCBUs and not officers.

-A Person Conducting a Business or Undertaking (PCBU) is a key term in South Australia's work health and safety laws which covers a broad range of modern work relationships and business structures.
+A person conducting a business or undertaking (PCBU) covers a broad range of modern work relationships and business structures.
 These include someone operating a business or undertaking for-profit or not-for-profit, whether alone or with others.
 The definition of a PCBU focuses on work arrangements and the relationships involved in carrying out that work.

 - sole trader